carranza-pinedo/carranza-pinedo.github.io/index.md

   <a href="https://carranza-pinedo.github.io/cv">CV</a> |
   <a href="https://carranza-pinedo.github.io/teaching">Teaching</a>
 </div>

 ## Bio

 I am a postdoctoral researcher at the University of Münster, Department of Philosophy, where I am member of the collaborative project "[The role of individual internal states in niche choice, niche construction, and behavioural niche conformance](https://www.uni-bielefeld.de/fakultaeten/biologie/forschung/verbuende/sfb_nc3/projects/d01ph2#comp_00005c3e9e38_00000000a7_0131)" led by [Ulrich Krohs](https://www.uni-muenster.de/PhilSem/mitglieder/krohs/krohs.html).

-I completed my Ph.D. at the Università and the École Normale Supérieure (Institut Jean Nicod), where I was co-advised by [Elisa Paganini](https://www.unimi.it/en/ugov/person/elisa-paganini) and [Márta Abrusán](https://sites.google.com/site/martaabrusan/)
+I completed my Ph.D. in philosophy at the Università degli Studi di Milano and the École Normale Supérieure (Institut Jean Nicod), where I was co-advised by [Elisa Paganini](https://www.unimi.it/en/ugov/person/elisa-paganini) and [Márta Abrusán](https://sites.google.com/site/martaabrusan/).

 I am currently interested in developing a novel approach to the study of ape signaling behaviors, integrating methodologies from the philosophy of language, behavioral biology, and sociolinguistics.
 My research interests include formal pragmatics, comparative cognition, and developmental psychology, and I like to combine these fields in thinking about the origins of the human capacity for language.

+I did my master in philosophy at the École des Hautes Études en Sciences Sociales, co-advised by François Recanati and Michael Murez.

 ## Contact